 We present the first peer-to-peer data streaming application with predictable throughput and low latency in the presence of correct, selfish, and malicious nodes.
 At the core of our application is BAR Gossip, the first gossip protocol defined under the BAR model.
 We leverage a unique signature scheme to generate verifiable pseudorandom numbers, allowing us to eliminate the opportunity for rational nodes to hide behind nondeterminism without sacrificing the benefits of the random communication pattern of gossip.
 Our experiments and simulations show that our protocol provides good convergence properties as long as no more than 20% of the nodes are Byzantine or no more than 40% of the nodes collude.
-In both cases, nodes following the protocol receive more than 95% of the relevant updates in less than 10 seconds.
+In both cases, nodes following the protocol receive more than 93% of updates in a timely manner.